eslint/eslint/docs/rules/getter-return.md

+# getter-return

-# Enforces that a return statement is present in property getters (getter-return)
+Enforces that a `return` statement is present in property getters.

 The get syntax binds an object property to a function that will be called when that property is looked up.
 It was first introduced in ECMAScript 5: